-Shar Principal place March 31, December 31, March 31, Nature of Method of Company name of business 2023 2022 2022 relationship measurement WT MICROELECTRONICS CO., LTD. Taiwan 19.35% 19.35% 21.30% Has significant influence Equity method
+- Sha reholding ratio (N Principal place March 31, December 31, December 31, Nature of Method of Company name of business 2024 2023 2023 relationship measurement WT MICROELECTRONICS Taiwan 18.45% 19.27% 19.35% Has significant Equity method CO., LTD. influence

 - (a) On April 21, 2020, the Company issued new shares in exchange for 22.39% equity interest in WT MICROELECTRONICS CO., LTD. and obtained significant influence over the associate.
-Refer to Note 6(15)E. for more details.
+Refer to Note 6(16)F. for more details.
 Consequently, the Company recognised a gain arising from the bargain purchase transaction, which was determined based on a purchase price allocation report issued by an independent valuation company. - (Note) WT MICROELECTRONICS CO., LTD. issued convertible bonds in the subsequent period which resulted in a change in ownership.
-The Company did not hold any convertible bonds. - (b) The Company conducted a strategic cooperation with WT MICROELECTRONICS CO., LTD. to combine the strengths of both companies with the objective of enhancing the competitiveness of both parties, planning for next-generation high speed serial communication interface and custom-made chips as well as increasing its share in the PC market in China.

-- B. The summarised financial information of the associate that is material to the Company is as follows: - Balance sheet
+The Company did not hold any convertible bonds. - (b) The Company conducted a strategic cooperation with WT MICROELECTRONICS CO., LTD. to combine the strengths of both companies with the objective of enhancing the competitiveness of both parties, planning for next-generation high speed serial communication interface and custom-made chips as well as increasing its share in the PC market in China. - B. The summarised financial information of the associate that is material to the Company is as follows: